 But how many of us appreciate his legacy handed on through the lives and works of his daughters?
 By Mary Ellen, Margaret, Alicia, Lucy Everest, and Ethen Lilian Boole?

-All five were born in Ballintemple, Co.
-Cork.
+All five were born in Cork City.
 Three of them inherited the gene of mathematical advance; the fourth became the first female professor of chemistry in England; and the fifth wrote a novel which, best-selling both in Russia and in China, inspired, amongst others, George Bernard Shaw and Dmitry Shostakovitch.